 We recommend that you wash all items before use.
-Always check the labels for washing instructions, for sheets and quilt covers we recommend a cold gentle wash, however instructions do vary with our other products.
+Always check the labels for washing instructions, for sheets and quilt covers we recommend a cold gentle wash for our sheets, pillowcases and quilt covers, however instructions do vary with our other products.

 We recommend that you air your coverlet before use.
 Although we use all non-toxic dyes, sometimes after being stored in their plastic protective cover they take on a slight dye smell.
 A day or two outside in the fresh air will do the trick.